 Percent of adjudicated due process hearing requests that were adjudicated within the 45-day timeline or a timeline that is properly extended by the hearing officer at the request of either party or in the case of an expedited hearing, within the required timelines.

 Indicator 15: Percent of hearing requests that went to resolution sessions that were resolved through resolution session settlement agreements.

-Either the parent, adult student with a disability or the school district has the right to request a due process hearing.
+Either the parent, the adult student with a disability, or the school district has the right to request a due process hearing.
 Within 15 days of receiving notice of the hearing request, the LEA must convene a meeting with the parents/adult student and relevant members of the IEP team to attempt a resolution.
 DPI monitors the timeline to ensure compliance with the 15-day timeline.
 When a due process hearing is requested, the department, by contract with the Division of Hearings and Appeals, appoints an impartial hearing officer to conduct the hearing.

 Indicator 16: Percent of mediations held that resulted in mediation agreements.